phreeza/manuscript_axon_potentials/doc/manuscript.md

 of the membrane voltage along the direction of the axon.
 Because the action potential is roughly a travelling wave, the currents are also proportional to the second temporal derivative of the membrane potential.
-The three extrema of the EFP are therefor related to the points of maximum curvature in the action potential waveform, namely the onset, the maximum and the end of the spike.
+The three extrema of the EFP are thus related to the points of maximum curvature in the action potential waveform, namely the onset, the maximum and the end of the spike.

 Next we simulated the response of an axon that terminates ([@fig:simpletree]B).